DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 - **Description:** Whether to include tag summary in response
 - **Values:** `"true"` or `"false"`
 - **Example:** `summarizeTags=true`
+- **Note:** When enabled, returns tag counts and filters records to match the paginated tag summary

 #### `tagCount`
 - **Type:** Number